FrancesCoronel/personal-website-v3/site/content/adventures/2015-03-28-my-top-3-productivity-apps.md

 You know when you have a PDF file and need all the pages to be images so you can upload them to some website that only accepts images - like Behance?

-So now you have this 20 page PDF file and you start to export each page to a `png` file one by one…
+So now you have this 20 page PDF file and you start to export each page to a `png` file one by one...

 **Say no more!
 Automator to the rescue!**